chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    openSSL = "0.9.8zh"

-Now, upon calling ``mason build`` or ``mason run --build``, Mason will go get ``openssl`` and include it in the project so that it can be used as a dependency.
+Now, upon calling ``mason build`` or ``mason run --build``, Mason will go get ``openssl`` and include it in the package so that it can be used as a dependency.

 Using Spack Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Mason users can interface with ``Spack``, a package manager geared towards high performance
 computing.
-Though this integration, Mason users now have
+Through this integration, Mason user's now have
 access to a large ecosystem of `packages <https://spack.readthedocs.io/en/latest/package_list.html#package-list>`_.
 Non-destructive installs, custom version and configurations, and simple package installation
 and uninstallation are a few of the features Mason gains through this integration.

 Mason users can access Spack through the ``mason external`` command.
 Spack provides Mason users with the ability
-to install and use any package in the Spack registry.
-This interface is analogous to the previous example except
+to install and use any package in the `Spack registry <https://spack.readthedocs.io/en/latest/package_list.html#package-list>`_.
-when a package is missing, user's can download that package through the Spack integration.
+This interface is analogous to the previous example except when a package is missing, user's can download that package
-The following is a workflow of finding, installed, and adding a Spack dependency to a Mason Project.
+through the Spack integration.
+The following is a workflow of finding, installing, and adding a Spack dependency to a Mason Package.

 First, the Spack backend must be installed::